What does God want from me?

 Know yourself to know God

-“For whoever wishes to enter into God’s foundation, into His innermost being, must first come into their own foundation, into their own innermost being—for no one can know God who does not first know themselves.” — Sermon 54b (Meister Eckhart ca.1260-1328)
+“For whosoever would come into God’s ground, into His inmost being, must first come into his own ground, into his own inmost being; for none may know God who hath not first known himself.” — Sermon 54b (Meister Eckhart ca.1260-1328)

-Often, the hardest task is not to seek God, but to truly come to know oneself—without avoidance, without illusion.
-Jesus speaks of the greatest commandment: to love God and to love your neighbor as yourself.
-Love is at the heart of the entire message of the Bible.
+The hardest task is often not to seek God, but to truly know oneself – without evading oneself, without deceiving oneself.
+Jesus speaks of the greatest commandment: to love God and one's neighbour as oneself.

 „If your heart wanders or suffers, gently bring it back to its place, and softly return it to the presence of God.
 And even if you have done nothing else in your life but repeatedly bring your heart back—though it strayed each time after you returned it—then your life has indeed been well lived.”